CristianBarragan/GraphQL-Coffee-Beanery/README.md

 ## Key Capabilities

 - Dynamic GraphQL-to-SQL translation at runtime
-- Configuration based model-to-entity mapping
+- Custome configuration based for complex model-to-entity mapping
+- Allows subgraph mutations and queries using the same endpoint and wrapper object
 - No Data Loaders / N + 1 issues
 - Relationship-driven query generation
 - Built-in support for composing complex data graphs without manual SQL
 - Extensible architecture to integrate external or business logic out of the box
+- Node types are translated into Left joins between entities.
+- Edge types are translated into joins between entities.
+- Paging support out of the box
+- Filtering support out of the box
+- Sorting support out of the box
+- Alias based so there is no issues when there are multiple models / entities with the same type

 ---